swcarpentry/r-novice-inflammation/episodes/06-best-practices-R.md

 questions:
 - "How can I write R that other people can understand and use?"
 objectives:
-- "Define best formating practices when writing code in R scripts."
+- "Define best formatting practices when writing code in R scripts."
 - "Synthesize a consistent personal coding style to increase code readability, consistency, and repeatability."
 - "Apply this style to one's own code."
 keypoints: